ShaswataJash/Dataset/README.md

 # Dataset
-Collection of different dataset downloadable directly from Colab
+Collection of different notebooks showcasing handling of large datasets.